 Please be advised that I will not provide a court report or present as a witness on your behalf at any court case relating to our work together.

 To ensure good practice, counsellors’ work is regularly monitored in a clinical supervision, where the same rules of confidentiality apply as they do to client work.
 This is a professional requirement.
-I refer to my clients by their first name only in supervision.
+I refer to my clients by their first name or initials only in supervision.
 Your full name will not be disclosed.
 Any information that a supervisor receives is also treated as confidential and is subject to the same ethical criteria as our sessions.